Getting Started With Your Study Abroad

 Geopins mark cities where SRAS offers permanent programs and resident staff.

-Countries marked in green but which do not have a geopin are often included as travel study experiences on certain SRAS programs.
+Countries marked in green but which do not have a geopin have either 1) historically hosted SRAS programs or 2) are often included as travel study experiences on certain SRAS programs.

 Are You a Current University Student?